 Everyone loves video content.
 In fact, you might have paused a video to read this very blog.
+But what are some video marketing trends to be aware of?

 In today’s marketing landscape, nothing captures attention and drives engagement quite like video content.
 A recent survey found that 91% of consumers want brands to produce more online videos in 2023, and 95% of marketers say video has helped boost brand awareness.
 Content creators who invest in video can be confident that this remains a key strategy to attract customers and drive conversions.